-Write at C1 the amount that the SMSF can claim as a foreign income tax offset.
+Write at label C1 the amount that the SMSF can claim as a foreign income tax offset.

-Do not include Australian franking credits from a New Zealand company at C1.
-Include these at:
+Do not include Australian franking credits from a New Zealand company at label C1.
+Include these at either label:

-- E1 Complying fund's franking credits tax offset if the SMSF is complying, or - C2 Rebates and tax offsets if the SMSF is non-complying.
+- E1 Complying fund's franking credits tax offset if the SMSF is complying - C2 Rebates and tax offsets if the SMSF is non-complying.

-For more information, see Guide to foreign income tax offset rules.

-Subdivision 770-B of the Income Tax Assessment Act 1997
+- Guide to foreign income tax offset rules 2023 - Subdivision 770-B of the Income Tax Assessment Act 1997.